Nursing Assistant Visa Sponsorship Jobs in Vermont

 Which visa types are most common for nursing assistant roles in Vermont?

 H-1B visas generally do not apply to nursing assistant roles because the position does not typically qualify as a specialty occupation requiring a bachelor's degree.
 Most sponsored nursing assistants in Vermont enter through EB-3 immigrant visa petitions, which cover skilled and unskilled workers.
-Some facilities also work with J-1 exchange visitor programs or TN visas for Canadian or Mexican nationals who meet the eligibility criteria.
+Some facilities also work with J-1 visa exchange visitor programs or TN visas for Canadian or Mexican nationals who meet the eligibility criteria.

 Which cities in Vermont have the most nursing assistant sponsorship jobs?